dlab-berkeley/Python-Web-APIs/lessons/01_api_lesson.md

 ## Some Terminology

-* **Uniform Resource Location (URL)**: a string of characters that, when interpreted via the Hypertext Transfer Protocol (HTTP), points to a data resource, notably files written in Hypertext Markup Language (HTML) or a subset of a database.
+* **Uniform Resource Locator (URL)**: a string of characters that, when interpreted via the Hypertext Transfer Protocol (HTTP), points to a data resource, notably files written in Hypertext Markup Language (HTML) or a subset of a database.
 This is often referred to as a "call".

 * **HTTP Methods/Verbs**: